msantos/perc/README.md

         Types   Mask = integer() | list()
                 OldMask = integer()

         Sets the file creation mask for beam.
-The mask may be either an integer or a list representing an octal number, e.g., "022".
+The mask may be either an integer or a list representing an octal number, e.g., either 8#022 or "022".

         The old mask value is returned.
-To retrieve the current umask without altering it, pass in a value of 0 as the mask:
+To retrieve the current umask, set a mask, then set it to the current value:

-            perc:umask(0)
+            Mask = perc:umask(0),
+            perc:umask(Mask),
+            Mask.

 ### perc_signal